 Board's Role in Risk Oversight.
 Our board of directors recognizes that it has ultimate responsibility for oversight of the Company's enterprise risk management practices.
 This responsibility has not been delegated to one of our standing board committees.
 Rather, each board committee helps oversee risk in areas over which it has responsibility.
 Management is responsible for developing and implementing appropriate risk management practices on a day-to-day basis.
-The full board of directors receives an annual report from management early in the calendar year of key risks identified for the calendar year.
+The full board of directors receives an annual report from management of key risks.
 Management provides in-depth reports on risks the board of directors indicates it wishes to receive additional information about, as well as other periodic updates on various risks for the Company and the electric utility industry.

 Policies and Procedures for Approval of Related Person Transactions.
-In February 2007, our board of directors formally adopted a policy with respect to related person transactions to document procedures pursuant to which such transactions are reviewed, approved or ratified.
-The policy applies to any transaction in which the Company is a participant, any related person has a direct or indirect material interest and the amount involved exceeds \$120,000, but excludes any transaction that does not require disclosure under Item 404(a) of SEC Regulation S-K. The Nominating and Corporate Governance Committee is responsible for reviewing, approving and ratifying any related person transaction.
+In February 2007, our board of directors formally adopted a policy with respect to related person transactions to document procedures where such transactions are reviewed, approved or ratified.
+The policy applies to any transaction in which the Company is a participant and any related person has a direct or indirect material interest and the amount involved exceeds \$120,000.
+The Nominating and Corporate Governance Committee is responsible for reviewing, approving and ratifying any related person transaction.
 The Nominating and Corporate Governance Committee intends to approve only those related person transactions that are in, or are not inconsistent with, the best interests of the Company and its shareholders.
-There were no related person transactions in 2010.
+There were no related person transactions in 2015.
 The policy is available, without charge, from our Corporate Secretary and made available on our Internet website at www.westarenergy.com.